 An email preheader, or a preview text, is a snippet of text pulled in from the body of your email and typically shown up right after a subject line in the subscribers’ inboxes.

 A perfect email preheader length is about 50 symbols.
-Considering that 75% of consumers use mobile devices more often than desktop to check their inbox, it’s good to know that the length of a preheader may be shorter on the mobile.
+Considering that 75% of consumers use mobile devices more often than desktop to check their inbox, it’s good to know that the length of a preheader may be shorter on mobile.
 For example, that’s how the preview text we showed above looks like on the iPhone Gmail app:

-What is more, the email preheader length limit is usually different for every email client and device.
+What’s more, the email preheader length limit is usually different for every email client and device.